The only commercial property in Missoula County with immediate access to the Bitterroot River and 480 acres of Montana State land.

 Dunrovin's 12+ acres of private land sit immediately adjacent to 480 acres of land owned by the State of Montana for which Dunrovin holds an exclusive Commercial Use License to conduct trail rides and other activities.
 Together with the state land, Dunrovin offers guests access to over one half mile of the Bitterroot River on both sides, miles of riding and hiking trails to the top of the ridges in the Sapphire Mountains, and incredible wildlife viewing.
 Elk, wild horses, mule and white tailed deer, moose, black bears, coyotes, cougars, foxes, raccoons, and numerous small mammals are frequently seen in the area.
 Dunrovin is a paradise for birds of all kinds, both large and small.
 Dunrovin Ranch also holds a permanent Special Use Permit from the US Forest Service that allows Dunrovin to commercially use hundreds of miles of trails in the Lolo National Forest, including on the National Historical Trail of Lewis and Clark.

 It is highly unusual for a city the size of Missoula to have a guest ranch in its back yard.
 Dunrovin's designation as a guest ranch was both difficult and costly.
 It was court ordered at the close of a prolonged and successful legal battle with Missoula County.
-The court order also legally reclassified Dunrovin's deeded property from residential to residential/commercial, making Dunrovin the only such classified property along the Bitterroot River in Missoula County.
+The court order also legally reclassified Dunrovin's deeded property from residential to residential/commercial, making Dunrovin one of few such classified properties along the Bitterroot River in Missoula County.
 In recognition of Montana's important ranching heritage and the limited infrastructure possibilities for remote guest ranches, guest ranches enjoy separate state regulations designed to encourage and support their operations.

 Rural/Urban.
 Dunrovin's prime location along the Bitterroot River within minutes of downtown Missoula blends unlimited recreational opportunities and natural landscapes with the numerous amenities of a thriving urban center known for it's charm and eclectic cultural scene.
 The close proximity to Missoula enables Dunrovin to take advantage of the many talented and colorful people and organizations within the Bitterroot and Missoula Valleys and expand beyond traditional guest ranch offerings with programs and events for both visitors from afar as well as local residents, corporations, and the University of Montana.